lumail/lumail/README.md

 This repository contains the `lumail2` console-based email client, with fully integrated scripting provided by Lua.

-This project is built upon of the previous [Lumail client](https://github.com/lumail/lumail/), and was initiated to improve both the user-interface and the internal implementation:
+This project is based upon of the previous [Lumail client](https://github.com/lumail/lumail/), and was initiated to improve both the user-interface and the internal implementation:

 * The C++ core, and Lua scripting, is much more consistent.
 * The more things that can be pushed to Lua the better.